tomlowndes/tomlowndes.github.io/_posts/2024-05-20-The-death-of-caps-lock.md

 comments: false
 ---

-In my opinion Caps lock is useless and is hardly used in my day to day life as a designer.
-What I do use, is shortcuts.
-Shortcuts in specific programs like Davinci resolve, InDesign and Illustrator.

-To enhance my love of shortcuts I use and Elgarto [Stream Deck](https://www.elgato.com/us/en/s/welcome-to-stream-deck) to launch programs and to access quick shortcuts and automations I use frequently.

-Introducing the Hyper key, a replacement for the caps lock key on any keyboard to add shortcuts to windows to enhance  speed up and make certain shortcuts more ergonomic.

-After some googling I found a few examples of using Auto hotkey to achieve my dream of a hyper key on windows.

-The Following is how I have set up my shortcuts, It will be a WIP.
-Files are available on my GitHub [GitHub files](https://github.com/tomlowndes/Capslock)
+In the fast-paced world of design and technology, every keystroke counts.
+As a designer, I find the Caps Lock key to be largely redundant in my daily workflow.
+Instead, I rely heavily on shortcuts in programs like DaVinci Resolve, InDesign, and Illustrator.
+To streamline my productivity, I use an Elgato Stream Deck for launching applications and accessing frequently used shortcuts and automations.

+## The Problem with Caps Lock

+The Caps Lock key, originally designed for typewriters to capitalize entire words or sentences, has become obsolete in modern computing.
+Most people use Shift for capitalization, leaving Caps Lock largely unused.
+This prime real estate on our keyboards could be put to better use.

+## Introducing the Hyper Key

+The Hyper Key is a powerful replacement for the Caps Lock key on any keyboard, designed to enhance your efficiency by adding customizable shortcuts.
+By remapping the Caps Lock key to act as a modifier key (like Ctrl, Alt, or Shift), you can unlock a plethora of new shortcuts and commands.
+After some research, I discovered that AutoHotkey can be used to create a Hyper Key on Windows, transforming my workflow.

+### Why the Hyper Key?

+1. **Increased Productivity**: Access frequently used functions quickly.
+2. **Customization**: Tailor shortcuts to your specific needs.
+3. **Efficiency**: Reduce the need to switch between keyboard and mouse.
+4. **Ergonomics**: Minimize repetitive strain by reducing unnecessary movements.

+## My AutoHotkey Setup

+Below are the keybinds I've configured.
+This setup is a work in progress, and the files are available on my [GitHub](https://github.com).

-## Keybinds
+### Keybinds

 #### CapsLock Switcher:

-* CapsLock - CapsLock On / Off
+- **CapsLock**: Toggle CapsLock On/Off

-#### Program launcher
+#### Program Launcher:

-* CapsLock + e - Launch Web search (launches opera and duckduckgo)
+- **CapsLock + e**: Launch Web Search (opens Opera and DuckDuckGo)
-* CapsLock + r - Launch Termius
+- **CapsLock + r**: Launch Termius
-* CapsLock + d - Launch Notion
+- **CapsLock + d**: Launch Notion

-#### CapsLock Direction Navigator
+#### Direction Navigator:

-* CapsLock + h - Left
+- **CapsLock + h**: Move Left
-* CapsLock + j - Down
+- **CapsLock + j**: Move Down
-* CapsLock + k - Up
+- **CapsLock + k**: Move Up
-* CapsLock + l - Right
+- **CapsLock + l**: Move Right

-#### CapsLock Page Navigator
+#### Page Navigator:

-* CapsLock + u - PageUp
-* CapsLock + p - PageDown

-#### CapsLock Mouse Controller

-* CapsLock + Up - Mouse Up
+- **CapsLock + u**: Page Up
-* CapsLock + Down - Mouse Down
+- **CapsLock + p**: Page Down

+#### Mouse Controller:
+- **CapsLock + Arrow Keys**: Move Mouse
-* CapsLock + Left - Mouse Left
+- **CapsLock + Enter (Push/Release)**: Left Mouse Click
-* CapsLock + Right - Mouse Right
-* CapsLock + Enter(Push Release) - Mouse Left Push(Release)

-#### CapsLock Deletor
+#### Text Deletion:

-* CapsLock + n - Ctrl + Delete (Delete a Word)
+- **CapsLock + n**: Ctrl + Delete (Delete Word)
-* CapsLock + m - Delete
+- **CapsLock + m**: Delete
-* CapsLock + , - BackSpace
+- **CapsLock + ,**: Backspace
-* CapsLock + . - Ctrl + BackSpace
+- **CapsLock + .**: Ctrl + Backspace

+## How to Create a Hyper Key on Windows with AutoHotkey

+1. **Download and Install AutoHotkey**: Visit the [AutoHotkey website](https://www.autohotkey.com) and download the latest version.
+2. **Create a New Script**: Open Notepad and save a new file with the .ahk extension.
+3. **Define Your Keybinds**: Copy and paste your desired keybinds into the script.
+4. **Run the Script**: Double-click your .ahk file to run it.

+The Caps Lock key might be a relic of the past, but with a little creativity and tools like AutoHotkey, it can be transformed into a powerful tool for modern workflows.
+By repurposing it as a Hyper Key, you can unlock new levels of productivity and efficiency in your daily tasks.

+Embrace the future of computing by optimizing every key on your keyboard.
+For more insights and updates, follow me on GitHub and Twitter.